Fatalities caused by fires are 70 percent higher than the average around the holiday season.

 Instead, put these tips to work to check your holiday decorations for potential threats, rethink how you decorate, and make sure that your home’s electrical system is ready for the added boost this season.

 To help your family stay safe and save some money this holiday season, we are now offering payment plans and waiving trip charges.
-Contact the Lee team today to schedule your free estimate for all of your heating, cooling, plumbing, and electrical needs.
+Contact the Lee team today to schedule your estimate for all of your heating, cooling, plumbing, and electrical needs.